 Contributions - Contributions for state employees and higher education employees are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
 The university's employees are non-contributory, as are most members in the Closed State and Higher Education Employee Pension Plan.
 State and higher education agencies make employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
 By law, employer contributions for the Closed State and Higher Education Employee Pension Plan are required to be paid.
-Employer contributions by the university for the year ended June 30, 2019, to the Closed State and Higher Education Employee Pension Plan were \$54,733,097, which is 19.23% of covered payroll.
+Employer contributions by the university for the year ended June 30, 2021, to the Closed State and Higher Education Employee Pension Plan were \$52,249,257, which is 20.23% of covered payroll.
 The employer rate, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year and the cost of administration, as well as an amortized portion of any unfunded liability.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-Pension Liability - At June 30, 2019, the university reported a liability of \$205,702,124 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The university's proportion of the net pension liability was based on a projection of the university's contributions during the year ended June 30, 2018, to the pension plan relative to the contributions of all participating state and higher education agencies.
-At the June 30, 2018, measurement date, the university's proportion was 12.733725%.
-The proportion measured as of June 30, 2017, was 12.868287%.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions an actuarial valuation as of that date.
+The university's proportion of the net pension liability was based on a projection of the university's contributions during the year ended June 30, 2020, to the pension plan relative to the contributions of all participating state and higher education agencies.
+At the June 30, 2020, measurement date, the university's proportion was 12.467054%.
+The proportionate share from the prior year's measurement date of June 30, 2019, was 12.621833%.